gitbls/ndm/README.md

 For instance, if my VPN provides client IP addresses in subnet 10.42.10.0/24, I would use `ndm config --internals 10.42.10.0/24`, and ndm will add that subnet to the list of subnets allowed to query the name server.

+## Nameserver Failover

+ndm currently doesn't support highly available DNS or DHCP servers.
+However, the complete network database configuration is kept in a single file (/etc/dbndm.json).
+I use a manual failover technique with a hot standby.
+My standby checks for updates to the database at regular intervals, and updates it's copy of the database as needed.
+While the DNS server on the hot standby can always be running, the DHCP server cannot.
+Only start it if the primary fails.

+Here's the script I use:

+    #!/bin/bash

+    #
+    # Prior maindns dbndm.json: /var/local/maindns-dbndm.json
+    # Prior hotstandby dbndm.json: /var/local/hotstandby-dbndm.json
+    #
+    # ** for testing if diff /rpi/maindns/etc/dbndm.json /rpi/maindns/etc/dbndm.json
+    if diff /var/local/maindns-dbndm.json /maindns-etc/dbndm.json ##> /dev/null 2&>1
+    then
+        logger "ndmsync dbndm.json unchanged"
+    else
+        logger "ndmsync dbndm.json has changed; Updating..."
+        [ -f /var/local/hotstandby-dbndm.json ] && rm -f /var/local/hotstandby-dbndm.json
+        cp /etc/dbndm.json /var/local/hotstandby-dbndm.json
+        cp /maindns-etc/dbndm.json /etc
+        [ -f /var/local/maindns-dbndm.json ] && rm -f /var/local/maindns-dbndm.json
+        cp /etc/dbndm.json /var/local/maindns-dbndm.json
+        # Need to change:
+        # dnsip, myip, timeserver, hostfqdn, dnsfqdn, mxfqdn, any dhcphostopts referring to maindns
+        myip=$(hostname -I)
+        myfqdn="$(hostname).mydomain.me"
+        ndm config --dnsip $myip --myip $myip --timeserver $myip ndm config --dnsfqdn $myfqdn --hostfqdn $myfqdn --mxfqdn $myfqdn
+        #ndm config --dhcphostopt "x1=option domain-name-servers 192.168.42.7, $myip;" #Example only!
+        ndm build
+        ndm install
+        logger "ndmsync dbndm.json updated"
+    fi

+This is ideal for a network with all hosts having DHCP-server assigned static addresses.
+It should work OK on small networks without many dynamically-assigned DHCP addresses.
+However, if there are more devices wanting dynamically-assigned DHCP addresses, there could likely be issues.

+On the other hand, if you require 100% availability, that's not possible without more work.
+Please let me know if you're interested in this; it would help inspire me to do something about it.

 ## Using ndm with Pi-Hole

 If you want to run ndm and bind/dhcpd on the same system as Pi-Hole, here are the steps.
 Basic testing has been done with both running on the same system.
+Pi-Hole generally encourages dnsmasq, so this is only recommended if you have a hankering for a fully transparent, DNS/DHCP subsystem that can be managed with command lines and scripts, rather than editing config files.
+It's all personal preference!

 * Install and configure Pi-Hole per the Pi-Hole documentation
 * Install and configure bind, dhcpd, and ndm per this document